Hart Publishing

 Why buy this book?

 This book is an essential reference for anyone needing a rigorous and up-to-date understanding of Philippine private international law.
-It is especially valuable because it fills a major gap in English-language legal scholarship, offering both conceptual analysis and practical guidance across a wide range of cross-border legal issues.
+It fills a major gap in English-language legal scholarship, offering both conceptual analysis and practical guidance across a wide range of cross-border legal issues.
 For academic libraries, law firms, researchers, and practitioners dealing with Asian legal systems, conflict of laws, arbitration, or transnational disputes, this is a highly relevant and lasting addition to any collection.

 Keywords: